radssh/radssh/docs/source/shell_quickstart.rst

 The names display along with the elapsed time taken to connect and authenticate, as well as the authenticated username and remote IP address of the socket connection.
 Any problem connections will appear grouped at the end of the list, and include information about what specifically prevented the connection or authentication.
 In our example, RadSSH failed to establish a connection to ``scrooge`` because it is not a known host.
 RadSSH does not treat this as a critical error; commands will not be run on ``scrooge`` unless it is later reconnected and authenticated.
 The list entry for ``scrooge`` is kept as a dormant connection.

 ``*info`` is one of many available meta-commands, or StarCommands available when using RadSSH.
 All command lines that begin with ``*`` are never invoked on the remote hosts; instead these are handled within RadSSH itself, or a RadSSH plugin.
-For details, see :doc:`Star Commands`
+For details, see :doc:`star_commands`

 Running Some Basic Commands
 ---------------------------